A woman in her twenties sitting on a window sill looking depressed as she looks at the snow on the ground outside.

-Luckily, there are some things you can do to combat SAD.
+So, what can you do to combat SAD, besides moving closer to the equator and seeking out as much natural light as possible?
 One way is to seek out phototherapy.
 In this treatment, the patient’s eyes get exposed to light about 10 times brighter than ordinary domestic lighting.

 Vitamin D for Seasonal Affective Disorder

 Vitamin D has long been touted as the “sunshine vitamin.”
 This vitally important nutrient helps the body absorb calcium.
 Together, vitamin D and calcium maintain strong bones, nails, and teeth.
 It also supports your central nervous system.
-As you likely know, you can get ample vitamin D from the sun’s rays.
+Much of our vitamin D intake comes from sunlight.

-So, Mom was right after all – fresh air and sunshine ARE good for you.
+So, mom was right after all – fresh air and sunshine ARE good for you.
 And, unless you’re one of the 10 million Americans suffering from SAD, it’s all you need.
 Sunlight has been shown to improve depression in several studies.
 Not only is it good for your physical health, but vitamin D intake is also good for your mental and emotional health.
-Clouds may block some of the warm sunshine in the colder months, but they don’t necessarily block the much-needed UV-B rays.

-Lately, due to an increase in skin cancer, there has been an increase in public health warnings about going out in the sun without protection.
-However, doctors suggest at least 10 to 30 minutes of sunshine a day is needed for your body to produce vitamin D. If you really want to start your day off on the right foot, get outside as soon as you can when you wake up!
+In order to ensure you are getting enough sunlight to treat SAD and benefit your vision, doctors suggest spending between 10 and 30 minutes in the sun each day.
+This is because that’s all it takes for your body to produce enough vitamin D. If you really want to start your day off on the right foot, get outside as soon as you can when you wake up!
 This will help regulate your circadian rhythm and ensure you are getting your daily dose of vitamin D.

 Malillumination

 While getting outside is important, we also know that there are risks involved.
 UV rays can cause damage to both our skin and our eyes.
 However, this might not be the whole story.
-John Ott, a pioneer in the relatively new field of photobiology once said, “By deliberately screening out supposedly harmful traces of atmospheric ultraviolet with tinted windows, sunglasses, suntan lotions, and the like, we may just be making ourselves sick.”
-He termed this condition, “malillumination,” which he thought of as a sort of malnutrition.
+John Ott, a pioneer in the relatively new field of photobiology, once said, “By deliberately screening out supposedly harmful traces of atmospheric ultraviolet with tinted windows, sunglasses, suntan lotions, and the like, we may just be making ourselves sick.”
+This is because these supposed “protections” block out many of the rays needed to produce vitamin D. He termed this condition “malillumination,” which he considered a form of malnutrition.

-While we won’t go as far as Ott does in telling you you shouldn’t wear sun protection (sunglasses are so important!), we do agree with him that sunlight is essential for mental and physical health.
+While we won’t go as far as Ott does in telling you that you shouldn’t wear sun protection (sunglasses are so important!), we do agree with him that sunlight is essential for mental and physical health.
 It has also been proven to help support healthy sleep.
-So, take the time and get outside for at least 10 minutes every day.
-This will help combat SAD and malillumination.
+These benefits will also help combat SAD by reducing feelings of fatigue.

 So, now is perhaps the time to push away from the computer.
 Step outside and get some visual nutrition.
 You’ll not only be making yourself feel better, but you’ll be helping your vision as well.